What Everyone Gets Wrong About Winter Skin Care

 A simple step can help head off raw, irritated hands—wearing gloves.
 The AAD recommends putting on warm gloves every time you go outside.
 Also, make sure to use dish-washing gloves before you immerse your hands in water or do any cleaning that would bring your hands into contact with chemicals.
 Don’t miss these tips for healthy winter hands.

 A humidifier adds moisture to the air, which is just what you need in the cold, dry months, says Dr. Zeichner.
 He recommends running one at night while you sleep.
 “Stick to cool mist humidifiers as they’re safer than hot steam options,” he says.
 Find out how to choose the best humidifier for your space.

 Using scented products

 Scented skincare products can irritate already dry skin.
 If your skin is feeling parched and itchy, replace the deodorants, soaps, and any products that contain fragrance with unscented products; also, beware of any products that contain alcohol, retinoids, or alpha-hydroxy acid (AHA).
 All these ingredients can strip skin of its natural oils.
 Watch out for these 12 toxic ingredients that turn up in beauty products.

 Wearing clothes that chafe

 It’s sweater weather, but clothes made of wool and other rough materials can irritate skin.
 Choose softer materials when you can, says the AAD—and if wool is a must, wear cotton or silk under it.
-Take care with the laundry detergent that you use to wash those clothes, as it can irritate too.
+Be careful when choosing a laundry detergent that you use to wash those clothes, as it can irritate too.
 Use a brand labeled “hypoallergenic,” especially in winter.
-Next, check out these 14 winter survival tips from the coldest parts of the country.
+Next, check out these 10 winter foods to help prevent colds and flu.